accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

   * __Paxos__ algorithm use terms like consistent read, or quorum read.
 The issues comes that half of the voters can lag votes, or half of the replicas can lag execution, thus a client can read stale states from a replica.
 To overcome this issue, the client has to only read from Paxos leader (cannot distribute load, and may failover already), or use quorum read that touches more than half non-leader replicas, or switch to casual consistency instead.

 Metadata consistency and data consistency share common techniques, and metadata needs to update in consistent with data.
+[Epoch](https://wongxingjun.github.io/2015/05/18/Paxos%E7%AE%97%E6%B3%95%E7%9A%84%E4%B8%80%E7%A7%8D%E7%AE%80%E5%8D%95%E7%90%86%E8%A7%A3/) and [fencing (token)](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html) are common techniques to expire stale metadata/data (after crash restart) and to exclude stale leaders.
 I'll leave most to data consistency part.
 In general, metadata needs strong consistency, or weaker but versioned.

   * __Single node__, strong consistency.
 Putting all metadata at a single node is the old way, but extremely simple to implement.
 HA can be achieved by a secondary standby node, or simply rely on faster restart.
 Modern CPU ensures sequential consistency per core, and cross-core can achieve linearizability via locking.